 Yes, the extensive exhibitions include lots of fascinating experiences for children.
 We also have two exhibitions specially for children: the hands-on exhibit ‘Dagmar & Valdemar’, and ‘Asgård’, where children can explore the world of Norse mythology.

-Guide dogs and service dogs are of course always welcome.
+Guide and assistance dogs are of course always welcome in the museum.

 We do not require advance booking but we are very happy to be given advance notification if you are planning a visit with a school class or large group.